 What Types of Mac Threats Are There?

 According to most malware researchers and cyber-security experts, the threats that can currently infect your Mac can be the following types:

 - Adware and hijackers.

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from ExtendedSprint Adware?
+How to Secure My Data from ExtendedSprint Adware?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps:

 Step 1: Find a safe computer and connect it to another network, not the one that your Mac was infected in.

 Step 2: Change all of your passwords, starting from your e-mail passwords.